chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 ![Task status line](../images/task-status-line-1.png)

-The `task.poll(pollingScriptPath)` call lets XL Release know that after the current sprint is finished, the polling script should be executed periodically.
-You pass the path to the script in the method argument.
-If you do not specify an argument (that is, `task.poll()`), the path `jenkins/Build.poll.py` will be used.
+The `task.schedule(pollingScriptPath)` call lets XL Release know that after the current script is finished, the polling script should be executed periodically.
+You must pass the path to the script in the method argument.
+You can also specify an interval `task.schedule(pollingScriptPath, 2)` that will be used instead of the default one.

 To fail the script, use `sys.exit(1)`.